-16. HOURS OF DUTY
+15. HOURS OF DUTY

-- (1) (a) A full time practitioner's ordinary hours of duty shall be 38 hours per week to be rostered in accordance with Clause 17 Rosters. - (b) Effective on and from 17 January 2011, a full-time practitioner's ordinary hours of duty shall be an average of 40 hours per week to be rostered in accordance with Clause 17 Rosters. - (2) Practitioners' term appointments and hours of duty shall be allocated and worked having regard for training and occupational safety and health considerations and wherever possible, be shared equitably between the relevant practitioners. - (3) The following minimum time off duty shall be provided: - (a) Eight days free from ordinary hours of duty in each 28 day cycle which where practicable shall include at least four days free from all duty (including on-call).
+- (1) A full-time practitioner's ordinary hours of duty shall be an average of 40 hours per week to be rostered in accordance with Clause 16 Rosters. - (2) Practitioners' hours of duty shall be allocated and worked having regard for training and occupational safety and health considerations. - (3) The following minimum time off duty shall be provided: - (a) Eight days free from ordinary hours of duty in each 28 day cycle which where practicable shall include at least four days free from all duty (including on-call). - (b) At least two consecutive days off all duty (including on-call) in each 28 day cycle shall be provided and shall not be preceded by a night shift unless the practitioner is rostered to work on evening or night shift on the day immediately following those rostered days off. - (c) Forty eight consecutive hours free from all duty (including on-call) after not more than 12 days work.

-- (b) Where practicable at least two consecutive days off duty in each 28 day cycle shall be provided and shall not be preceded by a night shift unless the practitioner is rostered to work on evening or night shift on the day immediately following those rostered days off. - (c) Forty eight consecutive hours free from all duty (including on-call) after not more than 12 days work. - (d) Twelve evenings off, Monday to Friday inclusive between the hours of 6pm and 8am, in each 28 day cycle provided that the Association and the employer may agree in writing designated positions be exempted from the provisions of this subclause. - (e) Where practicable every second weekend (on average excluding periods of leave) free from all duty (including on-call). - (4) (a) Rosters shall provide for at least an 8 hour break between periods of rostered duty.
-Where practicable the break shall be not less than 10 hours. - (b) If a practitioner is required to resume rostered duty before having eight consecutive hours free from all duty the subsequent hours worked shall attract a 50% loading until the practitioner is released from duty for eight consecutive hours without affecting other entitlements under this Agreement. - (c) The rostered hours of work of a practitioner shall not exceed 75 hours in any period of seven consecutive days and not more than 140 hours in any period of 14 consecutive days. - (5) (a) Practitioners shall not normally be rostered to work more than four consecutive nights.
+- (d) Twelve evenings off, Monday to Friday inclusive between the hours of 6pm and 8am, in each 28 day cycle provided that the Association and the employer may agree in writing designated positions be exempted from the provisions of this subclause. - (e) Where practicable every second weekend (on average excluding periods of leave) free from all duty (including on-call). - (4) (a) Rosters shall provide for at least an 8 hour break between periods of rostered duty.
+Where practicable the break shall be not less than 10 hours. - (b) If a practitioner is required to resume rostered duty before having eight consecutive hours free from all duty (including call back requiring attendance at the workplace) the subsequent hours worked shall attract a 50% loading until the practitioner is released from duty for eight consecutive hours without affecting other entitlements under this Agreement. - (c) The rostered hours of work of a practitioner shall not exceed 75 hours in any period of seven consecutive days and not more than 140 hours in any period of 14 consecutive days. - (5) (a) Practitioners shall not normally be rostered to work more than four consecutive nights.
 Provided that a practitioner may be rostered to work a maximum of five consecutive nights if the total number of rostered hours do not exceed fifty.
 If five consecutive nights are worked a practitioner shall where practicable, be given the following two days free from all duty. - (b) Subject to subclauses (d) and (e), practitioners shall not be rostered for duty for more than 15 consecutive hours, inclusive of rest breaks. - (c) Practitioners shall be rostered for duty for minimum periods of three hours. - (d) Practitioners commencing duty after 12 noon shall not be rostered for more than 12 consecutive hours inclusive of rest breaks. - (e) By written agreement with the Association, practitioners may, having regard for other shifts applying to the practitioners concerned, be rostered for up to thirteen (13) consecutive hours for a shift commencing after 12 noon. - (6) A practitioner shall be entitled to a paid rest break of thirty minutes within each rostered period of duty.
-If a period of duty exceeds 10 hours, the practitioner shall be entitled to a second paid rest break of thirty minutes. - (7) (a) The employer shall meet its obligations under the Occupational Safety and Health Act 1984.
+If a period of duty exceeds 10 hours, the practitioner shall be entitled to a second paid rest break of thirty minutes. - (7) (a) The employer shall meet its obligations under the Occupational Safety and Health Act 1984. - (b) The employer shall take reasonable steps to ensure practitioners are informed of and empowered to exercise their rights under the Occupational Safety and Health Act 1984. - (c) Practitioners shall meet their obligations under the Occupational Safety and Health Act 1984.